 Section 1.
 The officers of the Division shall be a Chair, a Chair-Elect, a Vice-Chair, a Secretary, and a Treasurer.
 The Chair-Elect shall automatically succeed to the office of Chair upon expiration of the latter's term of office or if this office becomes vacant.
 The Vice-Chair shall automatically succeed to the office of Chair-Elect upon expiration of the latter's term of office or if this office becomes vacant.
-The offices of Secretary and of Treasurer may be held by one individual.
+The Vice-Chair shall automatically succeed to the office or if this office becomes vacant.
+The office of Secretary and of Treasurer may be held by one individual.
 Only MEMBERS are eligible to hold elective positions.